Wave Race 64: Reception

 Wave Race 64 was a critical and commercial success, selling more than 154,000 units in Japan by December 1996 and more than one million units in the United States by December 1997.
 As of December 2007, the game had sold 1.95 million copies in the United States.
+Globally, the game sold 2.95 million units, making it the best selling Wave Race game of all time, and 14th best selling Nintendo 64 game.
 At the time of its release, some reviewers considered it to be one of the greatest racing games of all time on a home console.
 GamePro described Wave Race 64 as a "phenomenally fun" racing game that captivates players with its deep and challenging gameplay, while Next Generation regarded it as one of the first quality titles released for the Nintendo 64, along with Super Mario 64 and Pilotwings 64.

 Graphically, Wave Race 64 was praised for its fluid animations, realistic physics, clean waters, and textured polygons.
 IGN's Doug Perry commented that the jetskis in the game provide believable and spectacular experience.
 Writing for The Electric Playground, Victor Lucas highlighted the game's distinct environments, saying that each course offers players something to get excited about.
 He also gave high marks to the game's satisfying sound effects, particularly when players submerge under the waves, but felt the music was shallow.
 GamePro agreed, describing the music as juvenile and the announcer's voice as irritating.
 In contrast, AllGame's Jonti Davies felt that the game's "cheesy" and "distinctly '80s theme" soundtrack combined with the announcer's "hyperexcited cries" gives the game a light and arcade feel.